 This command downloads the script, makes it executable and runs it.
 You only need to enter your account password to allow installation.

 If you are prompted to install additional Wine packages (Mono, Gecko), please agree, as these packages are required for platform operation.
 The MetaTrader 5 installer will launch after that.
 Once you complete the standard steps, the platform is ready to go.

 It is highly recommended to always use the latest versions of the operating system and Wine.
 Timely updates increase platform operation stability and improve performance.

 To update Wine, open a command prompt and type the following command:

 For further information, please visit the official Wine website.

 MetaTrader 5 Data Directory

-Wine creates a virtual logical drive with necessary environment for installed programs.
-The default path of the installed terminal's data folder is as follows:
+Wine creates a separate virtual logical drive with the necessary environment for every installed program.
+The default path of the installed terminal data folder is as follows: